 Many times, thinking like this can become cyclical.
 We lay down and continue to go over all the wrongdoings from the day.
 We worry or judge ourselves, the people in our lives, and our surroundings.
 Remove the cycle altogether, and you’ll discover that you sleep with more ease.

-Tip #6: Reduce Disturbances
+Technique #6: Reduce Disturbances

 If there are erratic noises or other disturbances that make it hard for you to fall asleep, find a way to remediate them.
 Consider a hypnosis recording or a white noise machine that will wash out distractions.
 Additionally, if you are sensitive to light, consider light-blocking curtains or an eye mask.
 Whatever your sensitivity, try and work with your body.

-Tip #7: Avoid Blue Light & Stimulating Media
+Technique #7: Avoid Blue Light & Stimulating Media

 Avoid any stimulating media, like a horror film or a suspenseful TV show that will elevate your heart rate before bedtime.
 It takes your body a long time to bring it back down to its natural rhythm.
 Additionally, the blue light that emits from our phones, laptops, etc. can actually trick our mind into thinking an approaching “dawn” is on the horizon.
 Therefore, it’s best if you can power down these devices two hours before you lay down to sleep.